 Sinai Liberation Day: April 25 (celebrates the final withdrawal of all Israeli military forces from the Sinai Peninsula in 1982)

 Revolution Day: 23 July (celebrates the Egyptian Revolution of 1952)

 Armed Forces Day: 6 October (celebrates the crossing of the Suez Canal by Egyptian forces during the October War)

 The following Islamic holidays are based on the lunar calendar

-The most widely spoken language in Egypt is Egyptian Arabic (Maṣri), part of the Arabic languages of the Semitic branch of the Afro-Asiatic language family.
+The most widely spoken language in Egypt is Egyptian Arabic (Maṣri), an Arabic dialect of the Semitic branch of the Afro-Asiatic language family.
 It is the national language of Egypt, spoken by more than 76 million people.
 It is also one of the most widely spoken and studied varieties of Arabic.

 The official language of Egypt is Standard Arabic and is used in most written media.
 English and French are also widely spoken and used in business circles.

 Visa - Do I need a visa to travel to Egypt?